solidusio/solidus/guides/promotions/overview.md

 Take note of the following promotion attributes:

-- `name`: The administrative name for the promotion.
+- `name`: The name for the promotion.
+This is displayed to customers as an adjustment label when it is applied.
 - `description`: An administrative description for the promotion.
+- `usage_limit`: How many times the promotion can be used before becoming inactive.
 - `starts_at` and `expires_at`: Optional date values for the start and end of the promotion.
 - `match_policy`: When set to `all`, all promotion rules must be met in order